voxel51/fiftyone/docs/source/teams/data_lens.rst

             label="My custom Data Lens operator",

             # Setting unlisted to True prevents your operator from appearing
-            # in lists of general-purpose operators (such as OpenDataset).
+            # in lists of general-purpose operators, as this operator is not
-            # While not required, we recommend setting unlisted=True for
-            # Data Lens operators.
+            # intended to be directly executed.
             unlisted=True,

             # For compatibility with the DataLensOperator base class, we
             # instruct FiftyOne to execute our operator as a generator.
             execute_as_generator=True,
         )

-The :meth:`config(self) <fiftyone.operators.operator.Operator.config>` property
+The :meth:`config <fiftyone.operators.operator.Operator.config>` property
 is part of the standard :ref:`operator interface <operator-interface>` and provides configuration options for your operator.